RobinQu/catlog/README.md

 WHAT?
 -----
-By default:
+Minimum setup that meets the demands of majorities by default:

     require("catlog").setup();

-* It provodes four logging level: `log`, `warn`, `error` and `debug`
+* It provodes four logging level: `trace`, `log`, `warn`, `error` and `debug`
+* It will print out timestamp and current call info even if you do nothing but `console.trace()`
 * It will replace `console` object and will output log to  `stdout` and `stderr` with text colored.
-* It's able to cram multiple objects into a single logging call, like `logger.log(a,b,c,)`
+* It's able to cram multiple objects into a single logging call, like `logger.log(a,b,c,d)`
 * It tries to print objects in pretty format and will prevent cycling references
-* It support keyword replacements in log content, e.g. "log level: {{level}}"  will change to "log level: warn" if you are writing a warning log.
-Keyword including:
+* It support keyword replacements in log content, e.g.

+		"log level: {{level}}"
+		//will change to "log level: warn" if you are writing a warning log

+	Keywords including:
 	* level: logging level
 	* category: logging category
 	* timestamp: ISO date string, like "2012-08-23T15:26:01"